MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/iwidgetmanager.md

 ## -description

-The interface that is implemented by the <xref:Microsoft.Windows.Widgets.Providers.WidgetManager> class, which provides methods for querying, updating and deleting widgets.
+The interface that is implemented by the [WidgetManager](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers/widgetmanager) class, which provides methods for querying, updating and deleting widgets.

 ## -remarks